 - Assess steps needed for your particular school and school district.
 What will help the student feel safe at school and help the transition go well in your school?
 Do you need some professional development or advice?
 Who do you need to speak with or communicate with?
 What policies or forms need to be reviewed?
 Make a plan for your school.

 - Develop common language on gender and socially transitioning that educators can use to respond to parents and colleagues.
-(See: A Few Definitions to Help Understand Gender
+(See: LGBTQ Definitions Adults and Children.)

 - Identify key personnel responsible for answering the more difficult questions or concerns parents and families may have and who can serve as a resource to others.